virunkumarn/AIDLC-POC/aidlc-workflow-config/guides/phase-entry.md

 - `"start AI-DLC from domain design"` - Begin from phase 2.1
 - `"start AI-DLC from logical design"` - Begin from phase 2.2
 - `"start AI-DLC from implementation"` - Begin from phase 2.3
+ - `"start AI-DLC from automated testing"` - Begin from phase 2.4
 - `"resume AI-DLC at phase {X.Y}"` - Resume at specific phase

 ### Context-Specific Entry (Microservices)
 - `"start domain design for {context-name}"`
 - `"start logical design for {context-name}"`
 - `"start implementation for {context-name}"`
+ - `"start automated testing for {context-name}"`

 ## Prerequisite Validation